 If universities are losing out, where are students going?
 I can’t find definitive data that captures a complete answer because the range of substitutes spans options that don’t resemble what they’re replacing, like “courses” on YouTube videos.

 Generally, the trend is micro-credentialing, as evidenced by the growth in several online training platforms.
 These fill the need for immediate, practical skills development, with rapid payback on the investment to both student and sponsor.
 Very few universities stand out in this space.

 I posit that the same factors causing universities’ inability to adapt to macro trends is what’s behind their struggle to adapt tactically during this crisis.
 Whether we look at the structural and strategic reasons for this or the short term inability to cope with lockdown, universities seem unable to help themselves.

 This failure is most evident in students’ remote learning experiences and learning outcomes.
-One can’t simply port the same mix of didactic modalities from in-person to online, like straight-up lecturing versus group activities.
+One can’t simply port the same mix of didactic modalities from in-person to online, like straight-up lecturing and group activities.
 Nor can you apply the same pacing and timing – a full day in a Zoom class guarantees students going dark, both “cameras off” and mentally tuning out.
-And stop overloading students’ homework and readings with your shortfall!
+And for Pete’s sake, stop shifting the burden by overloading students’ homework and readings due to your retarded delivery capabilities!

 The strategic solution is to completely overhaul the product suite to re-package the offering, market positioning, and marketing and sales functions so they match and lead into the online delivery mode.
 Coming to terms with blended modalities and a broader content optimised for online consumption is a great idea, but not likely achieved before you run out of money.